Official Communications

 Publicity

 In keeping with Mr. Bingham’s own practice, the Betterment Fund seeks no public recognition for grants except such publicity as may be helpful to the grantee organization in raising additional funds for the same project.
 A simple factual acknowledgement of the grant in the grantee organization’s publications is appropriate.
-In no case should the name of any individual trustee be publicized in connection with the grant.
+In no case should the name of any individual Trustee be publicized in connection with the grant.